jorenheit/brainfix/README.md

 ```
 $ bfx -h
-Usage: bfx [options] <target(.bfx)>
 Options:
 -h                  Display this text.
 -t [Type]           Specify the number of bytes per BF-cell, where [Type] is one of
                     int8, int16 and int32 (int8 by default).
 -I [path to folder] Specify additional include-path.
                       This option may appear multiple times to specify multiple folders.
 -O0                 Do NOT do any constant expression evaluation.
 -O1                 Do constant expression evaluation (default).
+--random            Enable random number generation (generates the ?-symbol).
+                      Your interpreter must support this extension!
 -o [file, stdout]   Specify the output stream/file (default stdout).

 Example: bfx -o program.bf -O1 -I ~/brainfix/std/ -t int16 program.bfx